kislayer/COMPACT-IIITA/README.txt

 Compact is a Python based website using the Django framework, this site aims to act as a central and common sourse for the Students of IIIT Allahabad.

+You can find the Youtube Link to our project demonstration here : https://www.youtube.com/watch?v=-uP4h10tBd4

 --------------------------------------------------------------------------